 Medicare enrolment for New Zealand citizens

-You’ll need to supply the following documentation:
+You need to supply all of the following:

-- completed Medicare enrolment application form
+- a completed Medicare enrolment application form

-- documents to confirm residency (see below).
+- 2 documents to confirm your residency

 Documents to confirm residency

 To confirm your residency in Australia, you need to provide either of the following:

 - 1 Australian residency document and 1 document that proves you are no longer a New Zealand resident

 The documents must be originals or certified copies.

 Once you have the residency documents, you can return them at any time within 6 months of your residency in Australia.